Halo-gravity traction device: Effectiveness

 Much of the research utilized as evidence of the efficacy of HGT has been criticized for a lack of a control group and a small sample size.
 Some research has suggested that HGT leads to statistically insignificant improvement.
 Paul Sponseller, an Orthopedic surgeon at Johns Hopkins University, claims in his study "The use of traction in the treatment of severe spinal deformity" that his research found "no statistically significant difference in main coronal curve correction (62% vs. 59%), operative time, blood loss, and total complication rate (27% vs. 52%)."
 However, his data did showcase that people who had not undergone HGT required surgical resection 30% more often.
 In a study on 25 patients with severe spinal deformities who had been treated with spinal surgery, a mean correction of 44 degrees was found in patients who had not undergone HGT prior to the operation, and a mean correction of 52 was found in patients who had been treated with HGT.
 The researchers concluded that this difference was not statistically significant, and therefore HGT should not be used as the general treatment for these issues, and should be reserved for specific cases.

 Some research suggests that HGT may be less effective than other forms of traction, such as Halo-femoral traction or Halo-pelvic traction.
 HGT also has been found to require lengthy hospital stays, which many patients dislike about the treatment.
 In the study by Paul Sponsellor, he found that patients who had undergone HGT spent almost twice the amount of time hospitalized as those who had not received the treatment.
 HGT is significantly safer than other forms of traction.
 It is less likely to produce significant complications such as blood loss, neurological side effects, and spine stiffness or degeneration.
 HGT also allows patients to remain social and active, whilst other forms of traction severely restrict movement.
-These reasons have led to HGT becoming the standard preoperative treatment for patients with severe spinal deformities.
+These factors have led to HGT becoming the standard preoperative treatment for patients with severe spinal deformities.